Olatubosun/rocksdb.docs/Administration-and-Data-Access-Tool.md

 ```bash
 ./sst_dump --file=/path/to/sst/000829.sst --command=check --verify_checksum
 ```
 This command will Iterate over all entries in the SST file but wont print any thing except if it encountered a problem in the SST file.
-It will also verify the checksum
+It will also verify the checksum.

 ##### Printing SST file properties
 ```bash